mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 Bitcoin previously used a similar transaction method (send to IP) which was deprecated as well for many valid reasons.
 While the arguments presented in this RFC are primarily derived from the objective of delivering privacy, there are other good reasons previously discussed in the context of Bitcoin.
 These discussions can be found partially in the [bitcointalk post](https://bitcointalk.org/index.php?topic=9334.0) accompanying the [PR](https://github.com/bitcoin/bitcoin/pull/253) that removed this feature for Bitcoin.

 Note that Grin is not quite in the same position as Bitcoin was when they deprecated this method as an alternative method existed that did not require interaction was available (P2PKH).
-Grin will still require interaction for the forseeable future, either directly via Tor or asynchronously via armored slate or file.
+Grin will still require interaction for the foreseeable future, either directly via Tor or asynchronously via Slatepack armored messages.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions